-Here are some of the books that I've read and for which I think it was worth take notes and write a review
+Here we have some of the books I've read, and for which I thought it was worth taking notes while reading, so I could write a review later on

 Bought this book in Ealing, back in 2012.
-I don't remember well from which shop, but I did noted in an annotation in the book that I was with Mercedes.
+I don't remember well in which shop, but I did note in an annotation in the book that I was with Mercedes.
 I don't think this is a book that is going to make history, or a must read for everyone.
 Nevertheless, it does contain some interesting stuff about how to face Life following a "scientific" approach and most importantly how to relate to others and understand their motives.
-Bathing in my arrogance, I started the book with no much hope of learning anything new ("like a frog on a well who thinks that the small circle of blue sky is all there is above the well"), but got to admit that some of the NLP concepts in this book presents new lines of thought that are worth embracing
+Bathing in my arrogance, I started the book with no much hope of learning anything new ("like a frog on a well who thinks that the small circle of blue sky is all there is above the well"), but got to admit that some of the NLP concepts (Neuro Linguistic Programming) in this book presented to me new lines of thought that are worth embracing

 Some of the bits that I liked the most about this book was the clear explanation between the "thru-time" people and the "in-time" people, as well as the different kind of recalls we may have: visual, internal dialogue, auditory construct, etc

-Here are some extract from this book that I absolutely love:
+Here we have some extracts from this book that I absolutely love:

 - You may not know how to act differently and find the change awkward and unnatural.
 This in itself will create a tug for you, a feeling that something isn't right, and you may want to revert to your more usual behaviour.
 If this happens, remind yourself why you want to change and that the tug will diminish the more you repeat the new behaviour.
 Think of the tug as a signal that you are making a transition from an old habit to a new, healthier one, and this will help you to become more flexible as a person

 - You can't see a Believe or touch it.
 Beliefs have no physical form other than the activity in your mind, but we need them in order to survive and thrive.
 Beliefs are powerful.
-Even though you can't see one, you can observe the results of a Belief very clearly.
-In the extreme, Beliefs are fuel for both suicide bombers and peace activist.
+Even though you can't see one, you can observe the results of a Beliefs very clearly.
+In the extreme, Beliefs are fuel for both suicide bombers and peace activists.
 What you belief has an impact on every aspect of your life.
-Some may have a positive effect, others may not
+For some it may have a positive effect, for others it clearly does not

 - Think of Beliefs and Values as a tree.
 The Values form the stable trunk and the Beliefs are the fruit.
 Sometimes the fruit is fresh and nutritious, sometimes it rots.
 Every now and again, it's worth giving the branches a good shake so that old and unwanted Beliefs fall to the ground